Paradise Point … one last morning drive

 Except that Little Towhee kept twittering at me after we got home.
 Once I finally managed to stop and listen to what she wanted, she said she wanted to thank me for taking her to that wildlife refuge.
 She loved it there.
 She saw so many of her bird cousins, she was so happy.
 What I didn’t know at the time we were there, but that she then told me at home, was that she ACTUALLY SAW AND TALKED WITH another Spotted Towhee!!

 She said she couldn’t tell me at the time because she was so happy and just couldn’t get the human English words out of her beak.
 Here’s a photo (above) of that other Spotted Towhee at the wildlife refuge.
-Ok, it’s a photo off the internet, off that link in the last blog post to the list of birds in the refuge, but it is a photo of a Spotted Towhee taken at that very same wildlife refuge.
+Ok, it’s a photo off the internet, but it is a photo of a Spotted Towhee taken at that very same wildlife refuge.
 And when Little Towhee saw this photo (above) on my computer screen at home, she swears it is the very same Spotted Towhee that she talked with.
 And I believe her.
 Who wouldn’t? 🙂

 After this early August camping trip to Paradise Point State Park, near Ridgefield, WA, I didn’t go camping at all again in 2019, because I was busy searching for, and making offers on, and buying a house … and moving!
 But in 2020, I made up for the lack of camping trips in 2019 with seven camping trips in 2020!
 Stay tuned, and come on along.